kadudeduka/DV-SEO-Course-2026/INDEX.md

 **Last Updated:** 2025-01-27
 **Status:** Active

-Welcome to the SEO Master Course 2025.
+Welcome to the SEO Master Course 2025 content index.
 This page provides easy navigation to all course materials organized by day.

 **How to use this index:**
 - Each day contains **Books** (reading materials) and **Labs** (hands-on exercises)